zouyaoji/vue-cesium/docs/md/en/visualization/vc-analytics-flood.md

 # VcAnalysisFlood

-The `vc-analysis-flood` component is used to simulate flood analysis. **Note** Scene loading terrain or 3DTiles is required for analysis.
+The `vc-analytics-flood` component is used to simulate flood analysis. **Note** Scene loading terrain or 3DTiles is required for analysis.

 ## Example